Cape Cod is one of New England’s most popular vacation destinations – and for good reason.

 Hit the beach

-Cape Cod has over 550 miles of coastline, which means there are tons of beaches to choose from, like Herring Cove Beach, pictured below.
+Cape Cod has over 550 miles of coastline, which means there are tons of beaches to choose from, like Herring Cove Beach, pictured above.

-Marconi Beach is part of the Cape Cod National Seashore, so it’s overseen by the National Park Service.
+Another beach to consider is Marconi Beach in Wellfleet.
+It’s part of the Cape Cod National Seashore, so it’s overseen by the National Park Service.

 It also includes the Atlantic White Cedar Swamp Trail, 1.2 mile loop that is mostly on a boardwalk to help protect the surrounding natural area.